chef/chef-web-docs/content/install_bootstrap.md

 some:  content for them
 ```

-It is definitely an encrypted databag, see?
+It's definitely an encrypted databag, see?

 ```bash
 knife data_bag show sea power